 \section{Stationary halved illumination}

-As explained above, we imposed a static excitation pattern in the arena, consisting of high illumination on the right side and low illumination on the left side [Fig.~\ref{Fig:setup_sep}(b–c)].
-We then explore the system dynamics over the six-minute experiments by analyzing the temporal evolution of particle populations on both sides.
-Fig.~\ref{Fig:setup_sep}(d–g) shows four representative runs for a fixed high-illumination level of $P_{\text{high}} = 72$~mW, combined with four distinct illumination levels on the darker side.
-The corresponding experimental movies are provided in the Supplemental Material (SM) Videos 1–4~\cite{SM}.
+As explained above, we imposed a static excitation pattern in the arena, consisting of high illumination on the right side and low illumination on the left side [Fig.~\ref{Fig:setup_sep}(b) and \ref{Fig:setup_sep}(c)].
+We then explore the system dynamics over the $6$ min experiments by analyzing the temporal evolution of particle populations on both sides.
+Figures~\ref{Fig:setup_sep}(d)–\ref{Fig:setup_sep}(g) show four representative runs for a fixed high-illumination level of $P_{\text{high}} = 72$~mW, combined with four distinct illumination levels on the darker side.
+The corresponding experimental movies are provided in the Supplemental Material (SM) videos 1–4~\cite{SM}.

-At the lowest illumination levels on the dark side [Figs.~\ref{Fig:setup_sep}(d–e)], population separation occurs almost immediately.
+At the lowest illumination levels on the dark side [Figs.~\ref{Fig:setup_sep}(d) and \ref{Fig:setup_sep}(e)], population separation occurs almost immediately.
 For $P_{\text{low}} = 23$~mW, nearly all particles migrate toward the darker side and remain there, with the relative population approaching one at long times.
 For $P_{\text{low}} = 33$~mW, the system appears to reach a stationary state in which the relative population fluctuates around $0.7$, occasionally exhibiting large fluctuations [e.g., the one near $t \approx 180$~s in Fig.~\ref{Fig:setup_sep}(e)].
 A similar trend is observed for a slightly higher illumination level, $P_{\text{low}} = 43$~mW [Fig.~\ref{Fig:setup_sep}(f)], although in this case the initial separation is delayed, with populations remaining near $n = 0.5$ on both sides during the first $\sim 150$~s.
 For the case with the highest illumination at the dark side $P_{\text{low}} = 52$~mW [Fig.~\ref{Fig:setup_sep}(g)], no sustained population separation is observed: both sides remain close to $n = 0.5$ throughout the experiment.
 This outcome is likely due to the relatively small activity contrast between the two halves of the arena.